technofocus-pte/procode-m365agentsdepth/Lab 1/Lab 1.md

 13. Next, copy the prompt below and paste it to the message box and hit enter to send it.

-	+++	Classify repair items based on title into three distinct categories: Routine Maintenance, Critical, and Low Priority.
+	+++Classify repair items based on title into three distinct categories: Routine Maintenance, Critical, and Low Priority.
 Then, generate a chart displaying the percentage representation of each category.+++

 	![](./media/image47.png)